haghard/akka-cluster-console/README.md

   Where:

-    *  `URL` points out on an existing akka cluster that runs `akka-management-cluster-http` module.
+    *  URL points out on an existing akka cluster that runs `akka-management-cluster-http` module.
 For example https://.../cluster/members
-    *  `PASSWORD` passwords that protects `URL`.
+    *  PASSWORD passwords that protects URL.

 ### Live demo link